Traditional Tuscan Cecina

 cover with plastic wrap or silicone lid

-• Add a dishcloth and let it rest for at least 2 hours, stirring occasionally.
+• Add a kitchen towel and let it rest at least 2 hours, stirring occasionally.

 cover with dishcloth

-• Wet the baking paper under running water, squeeze it well, and place it on the baking tray, making it adhere.
+• Wet the parchment paper under running water, squeeze it well, and place it on the baking tray to adhere.

 wet and squeezed baking paper

-• Gently pour the mixture into the baking pan.
+• Gently pour the batter into the tray.

 pour the mixture into the pan

-• The traditional Tuscan cecina is almost ready to be baked, just a few steps left!
+• The traditional Tuscan cecina is almost ready to be baked; just a few more steps!

 poured mixture